jamesshore/quixote/docs/descriptors.md

 Stability: 1 - Experimental
 ```

 The page is everything the user can see or scroll to, not including scrollbars.
-It's at least the size of the viewport.
-Page positions and sizes provide information about the boundaries of the page.
-They're most useful as a basis of comparison with element positions and sizes.
+It's at least as big as the viewport.
+Page position and size descriptors provide information about the boundaries of the page.
+They're useful for comparing to element positions and sizes.

 Page positions and sizes are available on [`QFrame.page()`](QFrame.md).